superxddd/timescaledb/src/loader/README.md

 `start` action for each database (without the message handling/signalling bit).
 It cannot figure out whether a scheduler should exist for a given database because it can only connect to shared catalogs.
-The scheduler is responsible for shutting down if it should not exist (because either TimescaleDB is not installed in the database or the version of TimescaleDB installed does not have a scheduler function to call).
+The scheduler is responsible for shutting down if it should not exist (because either TIMEUDB is not installed in the database or the version of TIMEUDB installed does not have a scheduler function to call).

 `CREATE DATABASE`: essentially the same as server startup.
 The launcher checks